1. Ants in your pants

 I have a special fiber hack that most people don't know about.
 I usually eat four meals per day, and I make sure my first meal at least, but ideally my first and my second meal, have substantial amounts of fiber.
 I shoot for at least 15 grams for each of those first two meals.
 To understand how hard that can be to get, yogurt has 0 fiber, oatmeal has 4 grams, an apple has 4 grams.

 So how do I do it??
-One option is a meal replacement shake that has 9 grams of fiber plus some almonds and an apple as meal 1.
-Another option is one to two protein bars that have extra fiber such as the ones linked below.
+One option is a meal replacement shake (shown below) that has 9 grams of fiber plus some almonds and an apple as meal 1.
+Another option is one to two protein bars that have extra fiber such as the ones shown below.
 For my second meal, it quite often is my beloved bean pasta.
 I have three different varieties I rotate between.
 Beans in general are a great source.
-Fruits and veggies don't usually have even close to 15 grams, nor do nuts or whole grains, so don't rely on them for the fiber if you want to execute this hack.
+Fruits and veggies don't usually have even close to 15 grams, nor do nuts or whole grains, so don't rely on them alone for fiber if you want to execute this hack.

 4. No eating food without a protein and a fat

 When you eat carbs on their own (yes, even fruits and vegetables!) your body burns through the food pretty quick and then it leaves you hungry again.
 The worse your blood sugar control, the worse of an effect this will have on you.
 By adding in a protein and a fat source to that meal or snack, you’re going to make that food burn a lot

 slower - which means you won’t be reaching for another snack in a jiffy.
 My goal numbers that I keep in my head are to obtain at least 20 grams of protein and at least 5 grams of fat (minimum) in each meal or snack.